Richard Spaight Donnell

-Richard Spaight Donnell (September 20, 1820 – June 3, 1867) was a Congressional Representative from North Carolina; born in New Bern, North Carolina; was the grandson of United States Founding Father Richard Dobbs Spaight.
+Richard Spaight Donnell (September 20, 1820 – June 3, 1867) was a US Congressional Representative from North Carolina.
+He was born in New Bern, North Carolina, and was the grandson of Richard Dobbs Spaight, one of the United States Founding Fathers.

 Early life

 A scion of a pioneering and aristocratic family, he was raised on his father's plantation and town homes and was taught by tutors before attending the elite New Bern Academy.
 Because of his religious and academic qualifications he was admitted to Yale College where he gained further education in civil and church law and history.
 Subsequently, he attended the University of North Carolina at Chapel Hill starting in 1839 and studied law.
 Subsequently, he was admitted to the bar in 1840 and commenced practice in New Bern, N.C.

 Military service

 He later joined the North Carolina militia and raised a force for the state as was the practice and socially required responsibility of gentlemen of his age.
 His militia unit organized volunteers for the Mexican-American war.
 As commanding officer Donnell trained and hired the captains and lower ranking officers.